pingcap/docs/dev/reference/transactions/transaction-pessimistic.md

 # TiDB Pessimistic Transactional Model

 TiDB implements optimistic transactional model by default.
 Problem might arise that the transaction fails to commit because of the conflict with other transaction.
 To solve this problem, generally you need to modify the application code and combine with automatic retry logic.
-But if you use pessimistic transactional model, you can avoid this potential issue  and the application can runs normally without modification and retry logic.
+But with pessimistic transactional model, you can avoid this potential issue and the application can run normally without being modified or added in the retry logic.

 > **Warning:**
 >
-> Up to now, TiDB pessimistic transactional model is still **in testing**. **We do not recommend you to implement it in the production environment**.
+> Up to now, TiDB's pessimistic transactional model is still **in testing**. **We do not recommend you to implement it in the production environment**.

 ## Pessimistic Locking in TiDB